cloudant/sync-android/doc/index-querying.md

 `IndexManager` just needs to be told about them at startup time.

-`ensureIndexed(String name, String field)` is a convienience method to create an index using a `FieldIndexFunction` on the defined field that is of type `IndexType.STRING`.
+`ensureIndexed(String name, String field)` is a convienience method to create an index using a `FieldIndexer` on the defined field that is of type `IndexType.STRING`.
 A longer form is used for using your own indexing functions, see below.